JustaMushroom/JustaMushroom/README.md

 If you have any enquiries about any of my public bots, You can find me on discord at `Just a Mushroom#4101` or you can join the support server for all of my discord bots by clicking [here](https://discord.gg/XUX3x8ZWrp)

-*Some more of my projects I'll also make open-source on here eventually*
+*I'll make more of my projects open-source eventually*

-**I am currently taking an extended break from bot development.
-I will continue to maintain The Bot Of Giving, however no new content will be added to it. *This could result in the easter bot not being completed on time***

 <!--
 **madguy123456788/madguy123456788** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.